Last updated: March 9, 2026

 The formula shows that a change in Equity (driven by trade performance) directly changes the Free Margin, making it the primary account health indicator.

-If a trader has not opened any positions, the Used Margin is $0.
+If you have not opened any positions, your Used Margin is $0.
+In this state, your Equity is equal to your Balance.

 • Starting Balance: $5,000